Kay Tremblay

 Kay Tremblay (13 March 1914 – 9 August 2005) was a Canadian film actress, also appearing on television and theatre.
 She was best known for her Gemini Award-winning role of Great Aunt Eliza on Road to Avonlea.

 Biography

-Born in Scotland, she began her career with the George Ballachine Ballet at Theatre Royal in London.
+Born in Scotland, she began her career with the George Balanchine Ballet at Theatre Royal in London.
 Tremblay arrived in Canada after her marriage and began her Canadian artistic career in 1954.

 Kay Tremblay lived in a thatched cottage at 46a high street, Flore, Northants, UK, from the 1960s.
 She named the property "The Farthings" as she said this was all she had left after she purchased it.

 Career

-Her Canadian career was namely in television, but she worked briefly at the Stratford Festival from 1989 to 1990.
+Her Canadian career was mainly in television, but she worked briefly at the Stratford Festival from 1989 to 1990.
 She won a Gemini Award in 1997 for Best Performance by an Actress in a Featured Supporting Role in a Dramatic Series in Road to Avonlea, and a Gemini nomination in 1989 for Best Guest Performance in a Series by an Actor or Actress in Night Heat.